 Sometimes we need a push or positive reinforcement from someone else.

-Finding a community or accountability buddy can be a huge advantage for staying on track with your weight loss goal.
+Finding a community or accountability buddy can be a huge advantage for staying on track with your goal to lose body fat.

-Whether that means joining a group fitness class like Orange Theory, CrossFit, or simply finding a person at your gym to work out with.
+Whether that means joining a group fitness class, or simply finding a person at your gym to work out with.